NCAS-CMS/cfa-conventions/source/cfa.md

-When the correct interpretation of an aggregation variable requires knowledge of its dimensions, the dimensions listed by the **`aggregated_dimensions`** attribute should be treated as if they were the variable's dimensions encoded in the usual netCDF manner.
+When the correct interpretation of an aggregation variable requires knowledge of its dimensions, the dimensions listed by the **`aggregated_dimensions`** attribute should be treated as if they were the variable dimensions encoded in the usual netCDF manner.

-#### Example 1

-*For an aggregation variable that follows the CF conventions, the dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes.
-For instance, all variables named by the **`cell_measures`** attribute of an aggregated CF data variable must span a subset of zero or more of the dimensions given by the **`aggregated_dimensions`** attribute; or the variable named by the **`bounds`** attribute of an aggregated CF coordinate variable must span all of the aggregated dimensions in the same order, as well as the trailing bounds dimension.
-Any CF coordinate variable that shares its name with an aggregated dimension of an aggregated CF data variable will be considered as part of the CF data variable's CF domain definition.*
+A variable that follows the CF conventions often has attributes that reference other variables which contain metadata that describes the parent variable.
+The dimensions spanned by such metadata variables are constrained by the parent variable dimensions.
+For instance, all variables named by the **`cell_measures`** attribute of a CF data variable must span a subset of zero or more of the parent variable dimensions; or the variable named by the **`bounds`** attribute of a CF coordinate variable must span all of the parent variable dimensions in the same order, as well as the trailing bounds dimension.
+An aggregated variable that follows the CF conventions applies these rules in a similar manner, except that the metadata variable dimensions are constrained by the aggregated dimensions, i.e. the ordered list of dimensions given by the **`aggregated_dimensions`** attribute.
+In particular, note that any CF coordinate variable that shares its name with an aggregated dimension of an aggregated CF data variable is be considered as part of that variable's CF domain definition.

 The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
 Each